| The

 The Clams was the inspiration of bassist TONY LEVIN (Peter Gabriel, King Crimson) who

-brought the project to his brother, keyboardist PETE LEVIN
+brought the project to his brother, keyboardist/arranger PETE LEVIN

 (Gil Evans, Annie Lennox) in 1974.
 Both grew up listening to Spike Jones and Stan

-currently popular songs.
-"Cocktails For Two" was a major hit
+satirizing currently popular songs.
+"Cocktails For Two" was a hit

-a chart-topping hit recording, featuring Karen Carpenter's sensitive,
+record featuring Karen Carpenter's sensitive, award-winning vocal performance.

 Accordingly, The Clams' rendition - up-tempo ragtime "corn" - is peppered with gun